dialex/start-testing/docs/toolbox/dev-methodologies.md

 ## Theory

-Neither of these methodologies are testing.
+Neither of these methodologies are "testing" by itself.
 They are development practices that foster quality, which in turn make testing easier.

 ### TDD: (Unit) Test Driven Development